Luckily for me, I have a neighbor who lets me make things for her sweet baby. This is Gigi:

-So, I made a second sweater using Caron Simply Soft in Harvest Red and the sizing remained the same.
+So, I made a second sweater using Caron Simply Soft in Autumn Red and the sizing remained the same.
 The only difference is a little bit of drape that is missing.
 It’s just a touch stiffer, but not by much.

 You will need to find white fur.
 I bought a skein at Hobby Lobby and it was called Snuggle Up.
 I combined it with a white strand of Size 2 weight cotton so it would be easier to crochet with and I highly recommend you do the same.
 It gives the fur more structure.

-A clasp (I picked one up at Hobby Lobby in the sewing section, picture at the end of the pattern)
+A clasp (I picked one up at Hobby Lobby in the sewing section, picture at the end of the pattern.)

 Chain 2 and turn, (chain 2 does not count as a stitch now and throughout the pattern.)